evan-ite/cub3d/README.md

 ## Current to-do
 - invalid fd close() when texture file doesn't exist or is broke
-- map considered invalid when player starts facing any direction other than north
+- map considered invalid when player starts facing any direction other than North
 - use strcmp to check texture files instead of just checking 1st letter
-- add player starting point and view angle to parser
+- ~~add player starting point and view angle to parser~~
 - free all the stuff and fix a million leaks
 - draw the rest of the owl